kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 **Validation of synthetic data techniques**

 1. Create the synthetic data and save the best synthetic data generator.
 In this step similarity measures are created by the out of the box SDV framework
-2. Create ML model (in our case classifier model) both on real data, as for synthetic data.
-Compare performance of both models against the (same) real data testset.
+2. Create the ML model (in our case classifier model) both on real data and the using the synthetic data.
+Compare the performance of both models against the same real data testset.

 <img src="/images/2025-02-16-synthetic-data-using-kfp/image-2.png" width="800">